Mass media in India: Print

 The first newspaper printed in India was Hicky's Bengal Gazette, started in 1780 under the British Raj by James Augustus Hicky.
 Other newspapers such as The India Gazette, The Calcutta Gazette, The Madras Courier (1785), and The Bombay Herald (1789) soon followed.
 These newspapers carried news of the areas under the British rule.
 The Bombay Samachar, founded in 1822 and printed in Gujarati is the oldest newspaper in Asia still in print.
 On 30 May 1826 Udant Martand (The Rising Sun), the first Hindi-language newspaper published in India, started from Calcutta (now Kolkata), published every Tuesday by Pt.
 Jugal Kishore Shukla.

 Even after independence from Britain in 1947, the English-language papers were prominent due to a number of reasons.
 The telegraphic circuits of news agencies used the Roman Alphabet and the Morse code, giving the English press an advantage in speed.
 The speed of typesetting was also much slower in Indian languages because of the Diacritics.
 Also, the press largely relied on advertisements of imported goods for revenue, and the foreign advertisers naturally preferred English-language media.
 The language of the administration had also remained English.

-Currently India publishes about 1,000 Hindi dailies that have a total circulation of about 80 million copies.
-English, the second language in terms of number of daily newspapers, has about 250 dailies with a circulation of about 40 million copies.
+Currently, India publishes about 1,000 Hindi dailies that have a total circulation of about 80 million copies.
+English, the second language in terms of a number of daily newspapers, has about 250 dailies with a circulation of about 40 million copies.
 The prominent Hindi newspapers are Dainik Jagran, Dainik Bhaskar, Amar Ujala, Devbhumi Mirror, Navbharat Times, Hindustan Dainik, Prabhat Khabar, Rajasthan Patrika, and Dainik Aaj.